Nozbe/NoOffice.org/_book/decide.md

 	- It’s a good idea for a decision to take time - we tend to take too many rushed decisions

 	- Further reading?

+Additional notes from previous chapters:

+- Shape up - fall in love with the problem - not solution

+- Design Fight

+	- Only 5 people are part of the group

+		- People chosen deliberately

+		- When a new person wants to join - with their proposal - only they can join

+		- We speak freely, sometimes we really fight and get angry

+		- That’s OK

+	- We follow process

+		- Proposals for Monday evening

+			- Written according to Shape up template

+		- Topics written up as tasks in Nozbe Teams

+			- Section in Nozbe Design project

+			- Design channel on Slack

+			- All transparent, we welcome feedback from entire team

+		- Asynchronous Tuesday comments

+		- Tuesday meeting, if necessary

+		- After meeting notes

+		- Tasks updated